 The Genesis property is located northeast of Saskatchewan's Athabasca Basin, within the prospective northeast trending Wollaston-Mudjatk Transition Zone ("WMTZ").
-Notably, all of Canada's currently operating uranium mines occur along the trend of the WMTZ where extends beneath the cover the younger sedimentary stratigraphy of the Athabasca Basin.
+Notably, all of Canada's currently operating uranium mines occur along the trend of the WMTZ where it extends beneath the cover the younger sedimentary stratigraphy of the Athabasca Basin.
 The claims begin 25 km to the northeast of Cameco Corporation's recently closed Eagle Point uranium mine, and extend 90 kilometres northeast to the Manitoba border along the same prospective geological and structural domain.

-Outline of Athabasca sedimentary basin (purple) imposed on SGS regional airborne Total Field Magnetics (TFMag).
+Outline of Athabasca sedimentary basin (purple) imposed on SGS regional airborne Total Field Magnetics (TFMag) and Genesis property holdings at time of acquisition by Roughrider.